viur-framework/flare/docs/doc_tutorial/15_widgets.rst

 Reusable UI components
 --------------------

-Flare widgets UI components that encapsulate one HTML element.
+Flare widgets are UI components that encapsulate one HTML element.
 They render their content using a template, other widgets or a mixture of both.
 When using templates, placeholders can be used to fill in dynamic data, elements can be qualified with a name to make them accessible, and events - such as a click - can have a handlers registered to.